Generic Magazine’s Best Albums of 2018

 [Insert album] doesn’t exactly eclipse his influential work with [insert band], but what it does is prove that he is still very much an artist with something to say.
 Unlike me.

-Being the year that grime became too big for boring old white people who run these publications to ignore, we’re including a grime album because we don’t want to look like we’re as out of step with what da kidz are listening to as we are.
+Over the last few years, grime became too big for boring old white people who run these publications to ignore, so we’re including a grime album because we don’t want to look like we’re as out of step with what da kidz are listening to as we are, even though it seems as though da sed kidz listened to considerably less grime this year.

 Sadly, because this entire industry is a glorified circle jerk – or a bukake with the audience in the middle, if you will – we don’t know that much about it.
 Consequently, the write up will concentrate more on the success and recent re-breakthrough of grime than it will the music itself.